Off-the-grid: Micro-hydro

 Where water is abundant, hydropower is a promising energy solution.
 Large scale hydropower involves a dam and reservoir, and small scale micro-hydro can use turbines in rivers with constant levels of water.
 The amount of mechanical power generated is a factor of the flow of the stream, turbine size, water density, and power coefficient, similar to wind turbines.
 The energy from waves and tides can also provide power to coastal areas.

 Batteries

 When renewables produce energy that is not currently needed, the electrical energy is usually directed to charge a battery.
 This solves intermittency issues caused by the non-constant production of renewables and allows for variations in building loads.
 See here for an illustration of how to size an off-grid Solar PV and Battery system.
 Common batteries include the lead-acid battery and lithium-ion battery.
 There are portable batteries and non-portable batteries.
 These portable power stations are often used in remote areas, since they don't require installation and can be used in a variety of scenarios.
 The technology of these portable batteries has evolved much through the years.
-Most of the portable power stations use 2 types of Lithium-Ion batteries: Nickel Manganese Cobalt (NMC) batteries and Lithium Iron Phosphate (LFP or LiFePo4) batteries.
+Most of the portable power stations use two types of lithium-ion batteries: nickel manganese cobalt and lithium iron phosphate batteries.